wenchonghekk/academic/content/authors/admin/_index.md

     url: https://www.ufl.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. candidate in Department of Computer & Information Science & Engineering at the University of Florida.
 My broad research areas are   data science, machine learning and artificial intelligence.
-Specifically my research focuses on spatiotemporal data mining,  knowledge-informed machine learning, trustworthy AI as well as  interdisciplinary scientific applications in climate science, environmental monitoring and physics simulation. <font size=3 color="#dd0000"> I'm on the academic job market for tenure-track faculty position this year.</font><br />
+Specifically my research focuses on spatiotemporal data mining,  knowledge-informed machine learning, trustworthy AI as well as  interdisciplinary scientific applications in climate science, environmental monitoring and physics simulation. <font size=3 color="#dd0000"> I am on the academic job market for tenure-track faculty position.</font><br />

 # Interests to show in About widget
 interests: